In Focus: The painting by Churchill's nephew that gives a unique view of the evacuation of Dunkirk

-A painting of Dunkirk made in May 1940 by Winston Churchill's nephew was recently displayed in public after years in private hands.
+A unique painting of the evacuation of Dunkirk by Winston Churchill's nephew was recently unearthed.
 Huon Mallalieu takes a look at John Spencer-Churchill's extraordinary picture.

 Since David and Judith Cohen retired in 2016 after more than three decades as the specialist dealers in the art of the World Wars, their place has been taken by Andrew Sim, a comparatively young art dealer with a nose for discoveries.
 In this, he is like his father, Michael Sim of Chislehurst, and finds by both have been featured by Country Life in the past.
 Andrew puts on occasional exhibitions or special displays at fairs, and one such show took place earlier this month at the revamped British Art Fair at the Saatchi Gallery on the King’s Road in Chelsea.